eway-crm/contact-form-7-eway/readme.txt

 Contributors: rstefko, jpatera
 Requires at least: 4.6
 Tested up to: 5.2.3
-Stable tag: 1.1
+Stable tag: 1.1.2
 Requires PHP: 5.2.4

-Plugin provides ability to create Deals in eWay-CRM from Contact Form 7 forms.
+Plugin provides ability to create Deals in [eWay-CRM](https://www.eway-crm.com) from Contact Form 7 forms.

 == Description ==

+Plugin provides ability to create Deals in [eWay-CRM](https://www.eway-crm.com) from Contact Form 7 forms.

 By default Deals are created with Name, Email and Message that is in the Contact Form, but you can customize this in the Mapping adminitration section.